Rajkot: Culture

-Malcolm Pasley, renowned and highly respected scholar and translator of the works of Franz Kafka, was born in Rajkot.

 Landmarks

-Rajkot has many historical landmarks and places.
+Rajkot has many historical landmarks.
 The Jubilee Garden is a large, open park in the centre of the city featuring many monuments from colonial times.
 Located prominently in the centre of the garden is the Connaught Hall.
 Other notable points of interest near the garden include the historic Mohandas Gandhi High School (Now Mahatma Gandhi Museum), Kaba Gandhi No Delo (Mohandas Gandhi's childhood residence), Rashtriya Shala, Watson Museum, Rotary Dolls Museum, Lang Library, Rotary Midtown Library and Saurashtra Cricket Association Stadium.

 The Rotary Dolls Museum has a collection of more than 1,400 dolls from all over the world.
 This museum is being managed by Rotary Club of Rajkot Midtown along with Rajkot Nagrik Sahakari Bank.
 The Museum has earned a place in Limca Book of Records for its unique collection of dolls.

-The Lang Library and the G.T.
-Sheth Library collect thousands of documents and books covering every period in Rajkot and Saurashtra history.
-Rajkot has many other public libraries with many branches throughout the city.
-It includes Rotary Midtown of Rajkot City Library and many more.

-Other points of interest in Rajkot include Darbargarh Haveli, Swaminarayan Gurukul, Masonic Hall, Race Course, Aji Dam, Swaminarayan Temple, Iskcon Temple, Vishwakarma Prabhuji Temple.

-The Watson Museum, located in the Jubilee Garden, has a collection of human history and culture.
-It presents objects of the colonial period of India and the history of Rajkot.
-The Rajkot Memon Boarding is the headquarters of Muslim activities before 1947.
-Saurashtra Muslim league held many Muslim conventions at Rajkot Memon boarding ground.

-The Gaibanshah Peer Dargah is the centre of conviction of people whether they are Muslims or Hindus.
-At Gaibanshah Peer Dargah there is a religious program called Ursus every year.
-In this program almost every year every religion's head comes and take part in this gathering to preach about peace and humanity.

 The Trimandir, a non-sectarian temple founded by Dada Bhagwan, is located at a short distance from the city.
-AIIMS Rajkot's medical college is located in its temporary campus at PDU medical College in the Hospital chowk area of Rajkot.

-The Rajkumar College, Rajkot was established in 1868 by the Princes and Chiefs of Kathiawar [currently Saurashtra region of Gujarat].
-EDUCATION.